cfiorentini/intuitRIL/README.md

 intuitRIL
 =========

-An extension of the prover [intuitR](https://github.com/cfiorentini/intuitR) to some intermediate logics.
+An extension of the prover [intuitR](https://github.com/cfiorentini/intuitR) to Intermediate Logics.